sukrit007/totem-v3/aws-changes.md

 ## SAM and Cloudformation
 - Does not support YAML anchors.
 (Requires duplication for repeated properties)
+- If cloudformation deploy fails for first time, it can not be updated and needs to be deleted.

 ## Lamda Functions
 - Git web hook times out at times if it takes too long for lambda functions to warm up.